 Due to the wide range of technical AAS/AS programs available in community colleges, prospective students are encouraged to speak with an Illinois Tech adviser or admissions counselor at least one semester prior to transfer to Illinois Tech.
 It is not uncommon that an additional course or two is needed over and above AAS/AS degree requirements in order to fulfill BINTM admission requirements.
 Prospective students may contact the INTM Office at 312.567.3650 to speak with a staff member about admission requirements and other program details, or to schedule a visit to Illinois Tech to meet with an academic adviser.

 Download the BINTM Program description to review admission requirements, curriculum, and course descriptions.

-Please consult IIT’s Institution-Specific Transfer Credit Guidelines to identify General Education courses accepted for transfer from community colleges in the Chicagoland area (click on the appropriate community college, then scroll down to the link for ‘School of Applied Technology’).
+Please consult Illinois Tech’s Institution-Specific Transfer Credit Guidelines to identify General Education courses accepted for transfer from community colleges in the Chicagoland area (click on the appropriate community college, then scroll down to the link for ‘School of Applied Technology’).

-To apply to IIT, follow the directions to complete IIT’s Transfer Student Application.
+To apply to Illinois Tech, follow the directions to complete Illinois Tech’s Transfer Student Application.

 INTM has established transfer agreements or is actively working with the following institutions: